lasircc/las_1_knowledge_base/docs/biobank.rst

 ##########
 Derivation has a more complex structure.
 The main table is ``aliquotderivationschedule``, on which the audit is available.
 The table is composed by various attributes and foreign keys that are initially set to NULL and successively filled in as the derivation goes on.

 The derivation measures are stored in table ``measurementevent`` referencing, among the others, the table ``qualityevent`` (that references ``aliquotderivationschedule``).
-Once the derivation its terminated in all its 4 steps, the new aliqouts are created and a row is inserted in table ``derivationevent``.
-Such table referecnes tables ``aliquotderivationschedule`` (to have a ) and ``samplingevent``.
+Once the derivation its terminated in all its 4 steps, the new aliquots are created and a row is inserted in table ``derivationevent``.
+Such table references tables ``aliquotderivationschedule`` (to have a ) and ``samplingevent``.
 While the former allows to keep a constant connection with the procedure, the latter let us know which samples have been created.
 Such info is easy to be retrieved, since using the sampling event it is enough to load the ``aliqout`` table and look for the samples associated to that *idSamplingEvent*.

 Slide preparation